phish108/node-jose-tools/README.md

 ### Create a wrapped JWT (using RSA-OAEP and AES126GCM)

-Note that yo are free to use any of the other alg/enc combinations if you have the appropriate keys.
+Note that you are free to use any of the other alg/enc combinations if you have the appropriate keys.

 ```
 > jose sign -j example.jwks -a audience -i myid -l HS256 | jose encrypt -j example.jwks -k foorsa -l RSA-OAEP -e A126GCM -f